wdecoster/STRdust/README.md

         --sample <SAMPLE>              Sample name to use in VCF header, if not provided, the bam file name is used --somatic                      Print information on somatic variability
-        --unphased                     Reads are not phased, will use hierarchical clustering to phase expansions --find-outliers                Identify poorly supported outlier expansions (only with --unphased) --haploid <HAPLOID>            comma-separated list of haploid (sex) chromosomes -h, --help                         Print help information
+        --unphased                     Reads are not phased, will use hierarchical clustering to phase expansions --consensus-reads              Maximum number of reads to use to build the consensus sequence [default: 20] --find-outliers                Identify poorly supported outlier expansions (only with --unphased) --haploid <HAPLOID>            comma-separated list of haploid (sex) chromosomes -h, --help                         Print help information
     -V, --version                      Print version information
 ```

+## Notes

+- Lowering the number of consensus reads may lead to lesser accurate alternative allele sequences (selecting randomly from the reads), but may greatly improve speed.
+Note that in the case of somatic length variation, a small number of randomly selected reads may lead to a bias and not be representative of the true repeat length.
+- Genotyping known pathogenic repeats with the `--pathogenic` flag will return a VCF with the pathogenic STRs from STRchive, but currently only for the GRCh38 reference.

 ## Output format